redsanket/spark/external/storm/guide/faq/index.rst

 Storm does not currently support dependency isolation, and Storm's class path takes precedence over the topology jar.
 This means that for the time being you are limited in what you can have as a dependency.
-See the `full list of Storm's dependencies <https://git.ouroath.com/storm/storm/blob/master-security/storm-core/pom.xml>`_.
+See the full list of `Storm-0.10's dependencies <https://git.ouroath.com/storm/storm/blob/master-security/storm-core/pom.xml>`_. and `Storm-2.x's dependencies <https://git.ouroath.com/storm/storm/blob/master/pom.xml>`_.

 One common dependencies that may cause you problems is ``Guava``.